 However, API links is no longer a concern.
 A not-so-recent method involving cookie editing allows any foreign player to play the game properly.

-Shrug of God: The developers are ridiculously closed-lipped about the origins of both the player-controlled fleet girls and their opponents the Abyssal Fleet, which leads to not only fans making their own theories, but even the official print spinoffs not agreeing on where they came from.
+Shrug of God: The developers are ridiculously closed-lipped about the origins of both the player-controlled fleet girls and their opponents, the Abyssal Fleet, which leads not only to fans making their own theories, but even to the official print spinoffs not agreeing on where they came from.

 Sleeper Hit: The game was originally meant for the very niche market of military otaku, but thanks to some Colbert Bumps from big names in the manga and anime industries (the most notable example being Kohta Hirano's epic meltdowns about the game on Twitter) it got a lot more popular than intended.